 A simple blacksmith, lowly born, unlettered and unknown, who toils for bread from early morn till half the night has flown…

-So, the hunky blacksmith model (cleverly named Hunk Smith) I used for the blacksmith’s anvil I uploaded recently turned out to be almost as popular as the anvil itself. :mrgreen: I hadn’t planned on uploading him originally but far be it from me to deprive anyone’s game of a good smith, ;) so here he is available for download.
+So, the hunky blacksmith model (cleverly named Hunk Smith) I used for the blacksmith’s anvil I uploaded recently turned out to be almost as popular as the anvil itself. :mrgreen: I hadn’t planned on uploading him originally, but people wanted him and far be it from me to deprive anyone’s game of a good smith, ;) so here he is available for download.

 Category: Hobbies -> Misc.